vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Agreements

 An agreement is between the Vipps user and the merchant.
-Think of it as a payment agreement that allows you (the merchant) to recurringly charge the customer without them having to manually approve every time.
+This payment agreement allows you to routinely charge the customer without requiring them to manually approve every time.
 See [charges](#charges).

 ### Create an agreement